fcying/compiledb-go/README.md

 from arbitrary text files (or stdin), assuming it has a build log (ideally generated using `make -Bnwk` command), and generates the corresponding JSON Compilation database.

-For example, to generate the compilation database from `build-log.txt` file, use the following command.
+For example, to generate the compilation database from `build-log.txt` file, using the `-p` or `--parse` options.
 ```bash
 $ compiledb --parse build-log.txt
 ```